google-deepmind/launchpad/README.md

 Launchpad is a library that simplifies writing distributed programs by seamlessly launching them on a variety of different platforms.
-Switching between local and distributed execution requries only a flag change.
+Switching between local and distributed execution requires only a flag change.

 Launchpad introduces a programming model that represents a distributed system as a graph data structure (a **Program**) describing the system’s topology.
 Each node in the program graph represents a service in the distributed system, i.e. the fundamental unit of computation that we are interested in running.
 As nodes are added to this graph, Launchpad constructs a handle for each of them.
-A handle ultimately represents a client to the yet to be constructed service.
+A handle ultimately represents a client to the yet-to-be-constructed service.
 A directed edge in the program graph, representing communication between two services, is created when the handle associated with one node is given to another at construction time.
 This edge originates from the receiving node, indicating that the receiving node will be the one initiating communication.
 This process allows Launchpad to define cross-service communication simply by passing handles to nodes.
-The open sourced version of Launchpad currently provides following types of nodes (you can implement your own types as needed):
+The open-sourced version of Launchpad currently provides following types of nodes (you can implement your own types as needed):

 *   **PyNode** - a simple node executing provided Python code upon entry.